decred/dcrdocs/docs/advanced/verifying-binaries.md

 To check if your downloaded binary is a 100% match to the Decred project's binary release, you need to do two things:

-1. **Verify that the manifest signature was directly signed by the Decred project:**
+1. **Verify that the manifest was directly signed by the Decred project:**
    Download the `manifest.txt` and the signature `manifest.txt.asc`.
 Use GnuPG to check the signature against the public Decred release signing key.